lsy15/profolio/README.md

 - **Objective**:  Predict house prices in King County based on specific characteristics using a linear regression model.
 - **Methods**: Python, Pandas, Statsmodels, Seaborn, Matplotlib, Scikit-learn
 - **Details**: [Project 2 Details](Copy_of_Predicting_House_Prices.ipynb)

+## Project 3: Predicting Toyota Corolla Prices with Neural Networks

+**Objective:** Predict the price of Toyota Corolla cars using a neural network, focusing on the impact of training epochs on model performance.

+**Technologies:** Data Mining in Excel

+**Details:**
+- **Data Used:** Features of Toyota Corolla cars, including but not limited to engine size, fuel type, and mileage.
+- **Model:** Neural Network trained using the Data Mining package within Excel.
+- **Evaluation Metrics:**
+  - **RMS (Root Mean Square Error):** Measures the average magnitude of the prediction errors.
+Decreases as the number of epochs increases.
+  - **R² (Coefficient of Determination):** Indicates the proportion of variance in the dependent variable that is predictable from the independent variables.
+Increases as the number of epochs increases.

+**Conclusion:** The model is primarily aimed at predicting the price of Toyota Corolla cars.
+Performance metrics suggest that increasing the number of epochs improves the model's accuracy and predictive capability, although practical limitations should be considered.